ginstrom/paladin-novel/chapters/17_allies-and-enemies.md

 "We preserved the true faith," Korgan replied bluntly.
 "While you corrupted it to serve slavers and tyrants."

-The accusation hit the gathering like a physical blow.
+The accusation stirred an angry reaction among the delegation.
 Several of the visiting clerics rose to their feet, hands moving toward weapons, while Gond's people tensed in response.
 For a moment, violence seemed inevitable.

 "Enough," Gond said, his voice carrying a authority that cut through the rising tension.
 "We're not here to relitigate ancient grievances.
 High Cleric Aldric, you came seeking proof of divine calling.
 What would convince you?"